nxp-imx/ethos-u-vela/OPTIONS.md

 ### Supported Operator Report

 Generate the SUPPORTED_OPS.md file in the current working directory.
-Contains a summary table of all TFLite operators that can be placed on the NPU, and what the constraints are for that operator to be scheduled on the NPU.
-If the constraints are not met, then it will be scheduled on the CPU instead.
+Contains a summary table for each supported network model format (TFLite/TOSA).
+The tables shows all the operators that can be placed on the NPU, and what the constraints are for that operator to be scheduled on the NPU.
+If the constraints are not met for a TFLite operator, then it will be scheduled on the CPU instead.
+For TOSA operators there are no fallback to the CPU.
+Note: There is limited support for compiling a TOSA neural network (EXPERIMENTAL).
 Can be used without the required Network argument.
 **Type: N/A**
 **Default: N/A**